 One thing that created the most grief for me in life was something many of you might not expect.

-As a young child and into my 40s, I suffered with constant and debilitating migraines.
+From a young child of about five years old to well into my 40s, I suffered with constant and debilitating migraines.

 My response to having them was typical of the “symptoms” of grief: I would be out of circulation for days, I buried myself away, I didn't let anyone in.
 I had the shields up and I couldn’t stand to be around people.
 I would go into sadness, anger and a heavy and significant state of believing something was very wrong with me.
 I was stuck in the cycle of feeling helpless to change anything, and I was in a continual state of worry and fear about when my next one was coming.